jonvet/blog/_posts/2023-12-29-entanglement.md

 When studying quantum mechanics it's a recurring theme that on such small scales, the world just works differently than what we're used to.
 Entanglement is a specific manifestations of this.

 In this blog post we're trying to explore what entanglement is on a mathematical level, relate it to something more tangible (photons) and discuss what makes it so strange.
+Prerequisites are basic familiarity with Dirac notation and quantum concepts like superposition.

 # Bell's states